aws-samples/amazon-cognito-example-for-external-idp/README.md

 ## Setup

-1. copy `env.sh.template` to `env.sh` (in .gitignore)
+1. clone or fork this repo
+2. copy `env.sh.template` to `env.sh` (not recommended to be pushed to your git repo, it's in .gitignore as a protection)
-2. set the values based on your environment
+3. edit `env.sh` and set the values there based on your environment
+4. install CDK if not already installed: `$ npm i -g aws-cdk` (see [here](https://github.com/awslabs/aws-cdk#getting-started) for more details)
+5. run `$ cdk bootstrap` (only needed once, for more information see here [here](https://github.com/awslabs/aws-cdk/blob/master/packages/aws-cdk/README.md#cdk-bootstrap))
-3. run `./deploy.sh` to build the project and deploy the stack
+6. run `./deploy.sh` to build the project and deploy the stack

 ## Commands Summary